 With Aldaron Essences' convenient Design Your Own service, you pick the Bach flowers and we'll mix them for you!
 This is the perfect option if you like to experiment with flower essences to improve your dog's behavior.
 It's also a nice option if you prefer to test out whether particular essences will work for your dog before investing in expensive flower essence stock bottles.

-Please keep in mind this is not a consult - you are responsible for choosing which essences you would like to include in your dog's formula.
-If you would like a custom flower essence formula based on a professional analysis of your dog's behavior, please go to our Custom Formulas page.
+- Please keep in mind this is not a consult - you are responsible for choosing which essences you would like to include in your dog's formula.
+If you would like a custom flower essence formula based on a professional analysis of your dog's behavior, please consider ordering a Flower Essence Consult.